-Faculty members of the Religion Department are active in research projects and contribute to the larger scholarly endeavor by publishing books and articles, delivering papers at professional meetings and traveling nationally and internationally to present their work in various venues.
+Faculty members of the Religious Studies Department are active in research projects and contribute to the larger scholarly endeavor by publishing books and articles, delivering papers at professional meetings and traveling nationally and internationally to present their work in various venues.

-An increasing number of religion majors also have published their work in academic journals and delivered papers at professional academic meetings.
+An increasing number of religious studies majors also have published their work in academic journals and delivered papers at professional academic meetings.

-All religion majors write a senior thesis in the fall semester of their senior year.
+All religious studies majors write a senior thesis in the fall semester of their senior year.
 At the same time, all majors also participate in the departmental Senior Colloquium (REL 401) in which they discuss their thesis research with each other.

-The department annually awards the Samuel Maloney Prize in Religion to what it considers the best student paper on a topic in religion submitted for consideration that year.
+The department annually awards the Samuel Maloney Prize in Religion to what it considers the best student paper on a topic in religious studies submitted for consideration that year.